DexKit/dexkit-js-2024/content/blog/meet-brandon-a-valuable-cryptopreneur-on-dexkits-community.md

 ---
-title: "Meet Brandon: A valuable cryptopreneur on DexKit’s community"
+title: 'Meet Brandon: A valuable cryptopreneur on DexKit’s community'
-date: "July 4, 2024"
+date: 'July 4, 2024'
-excerpt: "<p>Warm greetings to all our readers!👋 In this blog post, we are pleased to share a testimonial from a notable Web3 creator who uses our&hellip;</p> "
+excerpt: "Warm greetings to all our readers!\U0001F44B In this blog post, we are pleased to share a testimonial from a notable Web3 creator..."
-category: "Blog"
+category: Blog
-slug: "meet-brandon-a-valuable-cryptopreneur-on-dexkits-community"
+slug: meet-brandon-a-valuable-cryptopreneur-on-dexkits-community
-imageUrl: "/blog-images/Brandon-blog.png"
+imageUrl: /blog-images/Brandon-blog.png
 ---

 Warm greetings to all our readers!👋 In this blog post, we are pleased to share a testimonial from a notable Web3 creator who uses our [DexAppBuilder](https://dexappbuilder.dexkit.com/) platform to support his creative and financial endeavors.